phpactor/phpactor/doc/vim-plugin.md

 Installation
 ------------

-Install Phpactor using your favorite VIM package manager, or Vundle.
+Install Phpactor using your favorite VIM package manager, I am using Vundle.
 Add the plugin to your `.vimrc`:

 ```
 Plugin 'phpactor/phpactor'